ELK Stack Tutorial: A Guide to Using ELK for Log Management

 - 5 Benefits to Run Elastic Stack in the Cloud

 Why Is the ELK Stack So Popular?

 The ELK stack is popular because it fulfills a need in the log management and analytics space.
 In cloud-based environments, performance isolation is extremely difficult to reach.
 Specific loads, infrastructure servers, environments and the number of active users are just a few of the factors that influence the performance of virtual machines in the cloud.
-However, ELK and other similar platforms can help with such infrastructure problems, as well as operating system logs, NGINX and IIS server logs.
+However, ELK and other similar platforms can help with such infrastructure problems, as well as Linux log files or other operating system logs, NGINX and IIS server logs.

 ELK has definitely set itself apart as one of the best log management solutions by constantly improving the stack to meet customers’ demands, as evidenced by the recent addition of Beats.
 ELK is open-source and, as one of the oldest tools available, it has gathered a large community of enthusiasts that drive innovation and new features and offer help when needed.
 Not to mention, with an open-source tool, you don’t depend on a vendor.

 And lastly, ELK is just that of a powerful platform.
 Simple and robust, it can manage large volumes of data and it can further scale as data grows without any bumps in performance.
 Compared to Splunk, it has fewer functionalities, but you don’t need all the analytical capabilities offered by Splunk to do your job.
 You can do just as well with ELK.

 On the other hand, you can update from free and open-source to a paid version of ELK that makes it just as pricey.
 It’s called Elastic Stack Features (formerly X-Pack) and extends the basic setup with ELK has the option of extending its capabilities.
 However, just as ELK is a great Splunk alternative, there are some great alternatives for each “Elastic Stack Features” component.